asyncapi/generator/docs/asyncapi-file.md

 > :bulb: **Remember**
 >
-> When you are writing your template, you get access to the specification file in two different forms; the originalAsyncApi which is a stringified version of the specification `.yml` file and the second is the asyncapiDocument.
+> When you are writing your template, you get access to the specification file in two different forms; the originalAsyncAPI which is a stringified version of the specification `.yml` file, and the asyncapiDocument.

 > :memo: **Note:**
 > You can check out the structure of the asyncapiDocument [here](https://github.com/asyncapi/parser-js/blob/master/API.md#module_@asyncapi/parser+AsyncAPIDocument)